top of page

 And depending on whether you have to run away from a predator or walk to the shops the body will engage one of these 3 systems to do the bulk of the work.

-The 3 Energy systems.
+The 3 systems.

 • The Performance Battery: Designed for massive, near-instant "God-Mode" torque.
 It dumps energy at lightning speed, but it drains in seconds.
-This is your Strength & Power engine. this is known as the Phosphagen or ATP_PC system
+This is your Strength & Power engine. this is known as the Phasphagen or ATP_PC system

 • The Petrol Engine: Still incredibly powerful, but built for the "mid-range."
 It lasts longer than the battery discharge, but eventually, the heat and the exhaust (the "smoke") will force you to pull over.
 This is your Muscle car engine engine.
-AKA the Glycolytic system
+AKA the Glycolitic system

 we can see this as a spectrum or a timeline, check out the graphic below.